Sign in

 To ensure you are using the latest versions of the Docker images, you can pull the latest versions before building the containers:

-docker-compose up --build -d
+docker compose up -d

 docker run --rm -v worklenz_db_volume:/data -v $(pwd):/backup ubuntu tar czf /backup/db_backup.tar.gz /data

-Adjust the resource allocation (CPU and memory) in Docker Desktop settings (Windows/Mac) or through Docker Daemon configurations (Linux) to ensure smooth operation of the app.
+Adjust resource allocation (CPU and memory) in Docker Desktop settings (Windows/Mac) or through Docker Daemon configurations (Linux) to ensure smooth operation of the app.

 To free up disk space, remove unused Docker objects periodically: